AMYZINQ

 EDITING POLICY

-You are allowed to edit my assets however you please.
-Although, when editing my assets I should still be credited.
+You are allowed to edit my assets however you please, although:

 SHARING POLICY

 Sharing purchased items with others who haven't bought the asset is strictly forbidden.
-Doing so will result in serious consequences.
+Sharing includes:

 USAGE POLICY